 By leaving Joker behind, she became an archetype that’s been one of DC’s favorites since Catwoman batted her eyes at Batman 80 years ago: the morally ambiguous anti-heroine.
-Well, maybe not all that ambiguous — she’s still a raging murderer — but in a world where Batman’s your good guy, everything is a bit skewed.
+Well, maybe not all that ambiguous — she’s still got a body count — but in a world where Batman’s your good guy, everything is a bit skewed.

 And despite her newfound independence, she can never be totally over Joker, because then she’d lose her signature harlequin look.
 And she’ll always be quite a bit crazy.

 That she’d be a popular character seems obvious, but it’s a bit hard to pinpoint why.
 My theory is that millennials can identify with a character whose emotional life is a mess, but can still go toe-to-toe with Batman.